Michael J. Hinkle III

 Beyond the operational data itself, the assignment produced an unexpected cultural dividend: field team members who had historically viewed audits as adversarial experienced a neutral, transparent process.
 Labor-management friction in all three facilities measurably decreased.
 The audits functioned as both operational data collection and trust-building events.

-Vashon Island — Eight-Week Turnaround Detail
+Vashon Island — Turnaround Detail

 Selected to serve as Interim Director / Turnaround Specialist at Vashon Island — a ferry-dependent distributed logistics hub managing 9 service routes across a geographically isolated geography — while concurrently maintaining full oversight of Preston.
-The eight-week detail directly preceded the Q4 high-volume scaling season.
+The detail directly preceded the Q4 high-volume scaling season.

 • Equipment reliability improved through replacement of failing scanners, eliminating 1–15 mile recovery drives and preserving delivery capacity ahead of peak.